 But here is the thing few people who are new to London know – we are a city of small, vibrant communities.
 Every Londoner loves to hang out with friends as we value hard play as much as we do hard work.

 Want a little insider secret?
 You don’t even have to wait until you get here to know us.
 There are many resources out there like Meetup.com, Citysocializer, or Facebook, that will allow you to make virtual friends who just might become the closest people to you in real life someday.

-Not only will these people be of great comfort to you after you settle in, but they will give you practical tips on what to expect from the Big Smoke first hand.
+Not only will these people be of great comfort to you after you settle in, but they will also give you practical tips on what to expect from the Big Smoke firsthand.

-The benefits of making friends in advance are limitless, so make sure to include it into your to-do list, at least for the time being.
+The benefits of making friends in advance are limitless, so make sure to include it in your to-do list, at least for the time being.